1. Purpose

 The jury will give priority to submissions that demonstrate leadership in one or more of these areas.

-• Three letters of reference from individuals (at least one of which must be from an RAIC member) familiar with the applicant’s work or service, setting out specific reasons for their support.
+- Three letters of reference from individuals (one of which at least must be from a member of the RAIC) familiar with the applicant’s work or service, setting out specific reasons for their support

 Applications are to be submitted through the RAIC online submission platform.